For more information on many of these terms see http://www.pcwebopedia.com/

 Chunking - an educational theory that holds that information in short term memory is limited to seven items, plus or minus two.

 CINAHL - A bibliographic database for nursing, allied health, alternative therapies, and patient/consumer health that includes more nursing periodicals than any other database.
 It also indexes knowledge-based information resources in many formats.
-CINAHL is produced by Cinahl Information Systems in Glendale, CA.
+CINAHL is produced by CINAHL Information Systems in Glendale, CA.

 Circuit board - a thin, rectangular plate, often called a card, on which chips and other electronic components are placed.
 There are many different types such as a motherboard, an expansion board and a network card.